cosmic-zip/maidz/README.md

 `$ sudo tiger`

-you ﬁnd tiger's logs in /var/log/tiger/
+you find tiger's logs in /var/log/tiger/

 ### Lynis

 If you feel that all the above IDS-tools aren't enough - I got something for you: Lynis Lynis wrote:
 Lynis is an auditing tool for Unix (specialists).
 It scans the system and available software, to detect security issues.
-Beside security related information it will also scan for general system information, installed packages and conﬁguration mistakes.
+Beside security related information it will also scan for general system information, installed packages and configuration mistakes.

 This software aims in assisting automated auditing, software patch management, vulnerability and malware scanning of Unix based systems